 This has also led to more specialization in the industry.
 Beyond technical expertise, that can mean understanding which VCs thrive in certain networks or can nail GTM strategies.

-XYZ, for example, has the deep understanding and networks to help companies in fintech, enterprise, insurance, and the public sector succeed.
+XYZ VC, for example, has a deep understanding and strong networks to help companies in fintech, enterprise, insurance, and the public sector succeed.

-Despite these immense shifts to the space around them, the investors' primary responsibilities haven't evolved much at all.
+Despite these immense shifts to the space around them, primary responsibilities of an investor haven't evolved much at all.
 After reading The Power Law, Ross noted that:

 Of course, there are more factors to contend with these days: the introduction of angels to the party, a larger presence from smaller venture firms, weathering a few recessions, etc.